hipe/tmx/fields/doc/issues/003-musings-on-a-deep-lexicon-for-validation-and-normalization.md

 ## document meta

-  - #pending-rename should be moved next to [#fi-012] for narrative consistency
+  - #history-A: re-housed in [fi] from [ba] to be near other, more authoritative n11n documents.